progsysseminar15/progsys/writeups/Lamport01.md

 are additional constraints we could place on the learning of a value such that we could reduce the amount of coordination in Paxos, and use that primitive to build more complex logic (albeit not in the most straightforward way).

+### Ethan J. Jackson
+Again, the paper is somewhat fundamental so it's hard to look at it objectively.
+In this review I'm going to discuss the Paxos algorithm generally, rather than the specific treatment of it in the Paxos made simple paper.
+Personally, my first interaction with Paxos was through Zookeeper and the like -- off the shelf implementations which constrain the hard consensus algorithm within a very specific API for distributed locking and leader election.
+What I didn't realize until I read the paper was how general Paxos is.
+The fact that you can use it to build arbitrarily complex state machines with interesting fault tolerance characteristics.
+One could even imagine a virtual machine built on top of the algorithm.
+Of course performance would be awful.
+At any rate, this algorithm is clearly a fundamental contribution of significant importance which will have impact into the indefinite future.